-- A. Land Use and Zoning - Rezone the Forest Glen Medical Center (9818 Woodland Drive- Lot 2, 9816 Woodland Drive Lot 3, Parcel P400 and Parcel PN402 and 9907 Georgia Avenue- Lot 1) from R-60 to CRT-2.5, C-2.5, R-2.5, H-120 to accommodate a mixed-use, pedestrian-oriented development at the Metro transit station. - Prioritize affordable housing and habitat preservation and restoration as the top public benefit for optional method development.
-Provide a minimum of 15 percent moderately priced dwelling units (MPDUs) for the affordable housing public benefit. - B. Environment
+- Rezone the Forest Glen Medical Center (9818 Woodland Drive- Lot 2, 9816 Woodland Drive Lot 3, Parcel P400 and Parcel PN402 and 9907 Georgia Avenue- Lot 1) from R-60 to CRT-2.5, C-2.5, R-2.5, H-120 to accommodate a mixed-use, pedestrian-oriented development at the Metro transit station. - Prioritize affordable housing and habitat preservation and restoration as the top public benefit for optional method development. - · Any optional method project that includes residential dwelling units should provide a minimum of 15 percent MPDUs.
+In addition, with redevelopment, a minimum of 25 percent of the units should be two-bedroom units and five percent of the units should be three-bedroom units.
+Additionally, given the substantial investment by the County in the Metro access tunnel construction, the Plan recommends 10 percent of the units also be provided as affordable to households earning at or below 100 percent of Area Median Income (AMI).